 If you wish to cast your vote between February 15 – March 2, you can do so at any of the 3 Early Voting locations.
 CLICK HERE FOR AN EARLY VOTING SCHEDULE

-Be sure to register or update your existing registration before the end of the business day on October 14.
+Be sure to register or update your existing registration by 5:00 PM on February 9.
 See the tab below to register or update your registration.
 To find out if and where you are registered, use this VOTER LOOKUP TOOL

 - Register or Update Existing Registration

 One-Stop Absentee Early Voting (commonly known as "early voting") allows any registered voter to cast their ballot in person on select days prior to Election Day.
 This shouldn’t be confused with Absentee By Mail voting.
 One-stop (Early Voting) is considered "Absentee" because any vote not cast on Election Day is referred to as "Absentee Voting".
 Any Haywood County registered voter can vote One-Stop (Early Voting) at our Early Voting sites.
 The purpose of Early Voting is to provide a convenient way for citizens to cast their ballot in person, who otherwise may not be able to make it to their regular polling location on Election Day.